 However, when chosen carefully, gifts can be a nice touch.
 Some ideas are:

-- Pizzas for the whole team on Friday lunchtimes (including options for special dietary needs)
+• Pizza for the whole team for Friday lunches (including options for special dietary needs)

 Sign-on bonuses are typically flat rates given to new hires.
 If the bonus is paid in increments over a contract period, you divide the bonus amount by the contract length.